 Jackie was the first to succumb.
 Steven tried to deny the obvious, but he knew it was time to do his girlfriend in when he woke to her groaning and writhing in her restraints, her hungry mouth frothing.
 He made Jessie do it, though.
 Jessie was Steven’s best friend since kindergarten.
 Jessie knew Steven couldn’t pull the trigger, even if it meant he would die with the rest.
 But dying wasn’t the part that scared Steven or Jessie.
 It was what came after.

 The days were hellish, but the nights were worse.
-During the day Steven, Jessie, and the others busied themselves preparing supplies, organizing, checking weapons and making sure their ammo was sufficient stocked.
+During the day Steven, Jessie, and the others busied themselves preparing supplies, organizing, checking weapons and making sure their ammo was sufficiently stocked.
 During the day the fiends were less active.

 Steven felt terror at night.
 He felt he was marooned on a barren island, surrounded by an ocean of those ravenous abominations.
 He and the survivors were desolate, their neighborhood bar turned from a place of solace to an infernal pit of anguish, pandemonium, a nightmare.
 The group members took turns staying awake, on guard.
 Not that it helped anyone else sleep better.